iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Discussion

 \section{Discussion}

 This work presents a novel system for collecting and visualizing gaze data on the Apple Vision Pro.
 Utilizing client-server communication allows the creation of dynamic heatmaps across videos and spatial environments.
 The system also provides a tool for generating averaged heatmaps, which can help evaluate the collective gaze attention of a group.
-Moreover, the study proposes a few options for extracting the gaze coordinates and evaluates those methods in a user experiment.
+Moreover, the study proposes several options for extracting gaze coordinates and evaluates these methods in a user experiment.